lukasborawski/bigos/README.md

 <span class="text-align_right"></span>
 ```

-Text uppercase - use `uppercase` modifire.
+Text uppercase - use `uppercase` modifier.
-Text capitalize - use `capitalize` modifire.
+Text capitalize - use `capitalize` modifier.

 **Important** - The text class model is a great opportunity to show connection feature.